speedment/speedment-doc/pages/crud.md

 ## Create with Persist
 The `persist()` and `persister()` methods persist a provided entity to the underlying database and return a potentially updated entity.
 If the persistence fails for any reason, an unchecked `SpeedmentException` is thrown.
-The fields of returned entity instance may differ from the provided entity fields due to auto-generated column(s) or because of any other modification that the underlying database imposed on the persisted entity.
+The fields of returned entity instance may differ from the provided entity fields due to auto-generated key column(s).

 Here is an example of how to create a new language in the Sakila database using the `persist()` method:
 ``` java